hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 - "How can I automatically manage dependencies and outputs?"
 - "How can I use Python code to add features to my pipeline?"
 objectives:
-- "Use variables, functions, and imports in a Snakefile."
+- "Use Python variables, functions, and imports in a Snakefile."
 - "Learn to use the `run` action to execute Python code as an action."
-- "Learn to mix Python variables and Snakemake wildcards when building strings."
 keypoints:
 - "Snakefiles are Python code."
 - "The entire Snakefile is executed whenever you run `snakemake`."